 In C++ the scope of a variable refers to the part of the program where the variable is accessible.
 Variables can have different scopes depending on where they are declared.

-Local variables are declared within a function and are only accessible within that function.
-Their lifecycle begins when the function is called and ends when the function returns.
+Local variables are declared inside a function and are only accessible within that function.
+Their lifetime begins when the function is called and ends when the function returns.

 #include <iostream>